-The APM Project has the potential to have a positive effect on the human assets in the Township of The North Shore.
-The APM Project has the potential to grow population through attracting workers and their families, as well as former out-migrants to the community.
-The presence of the APM Project in the Township of the North Shore or other area communities may maintain a broad demographic mix of the population by attracting and retaining a younger workforce as well as creating a more representative mix of age groups in the region.
+The APM Project has the potential to attract population through attracting workers and their families, as well as former out-migrants, to the community.
+The presence of the APM Project will maintain a broad demographic mix of the population by attracting and retaining a younger workforce as well as creating a more representative mix of age groups in the region.
+In addition, the APM Project will contribute to labour and skills diversification with the influx of workers who have training in many different areas related to facility construction, operation, and maintenance.